Mathijs-Marks/Astral-Drift/docs/contributing.md

 ## Releasing
 When a sufficient amount of features or bugfixes have been tested and are ready to be released, a Pull request is created to merge back to Release.
-Two team members will review all of the work that is being merged back to Release to ensure that any merge conflicts are fixed.
-Then, the work can be merged.
+Two team members will review all of the work that is being merged back to Release using a **Squash Merge** Then, the work can be merged.
 After merging, the reviewers should test the release product and fix any after-merge errors.